sgilpin4/sgilpin4.github.io/_pages/teaching.md

 ---

 {% include base_path %}
 Part of my desire to enter graduate school was the opportunity to teach mathematics.
-Teaching the next generation is fundamental to progress and an opportunity for me share my passion for mathematics with my students.
+Teaching the next generation is fundamental to progress and a chance for me share my passion for mathematics with my students.
 Though I have been and continue to be fully funded to do research as a graduate student, I look for opportunities to either teach while pursing research or participate in professional development to grow as an instructor and prepare for a career in academia.

 Philosophy of Teaching and Learning
 ======